How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 Referral Traffic Analysis

 Check your analytics for traffic from AI platform domains.
 Perplexity, in particular, often sends referral traffic.
 Look for referral sources like perplexity.ai, chatgpt.com, and other AI platform domains.
-While this does not capture every citation (many AI answers do not include clickable links), it provides a directional signal.
+This won't capture every citation — many AI answers don't include clickable links — but it gives you a directional signal.

 Branded Search Volume

-If AI platforms are mentioning your brand in their answers, you should see an increase in branded search queries.
-People who learn about your product through an AI recommendation will often search for your brand name directly.
-Track branded search volume over time as a proxy for AI visibility.
+If AI platforms are mentioning your brand in answers, you should see branded search volume go up.
+People who learn about your product through an AI recommendation typically search your brand name directly.
+Track that over time — it's a useful proxy for AI visibility.

 Automated AI Auditing

-For systematic tracking, tools like SeekON.AI can automate the process of querying AI platforms and monitoring how your brand appears across different prompts and platforms.
-Automated auditing lets you track changes over time, identify which content is driving citations, and benchmark against competitors.
+For systematic tracking, tools like SeekON.AI automate the process of querying AI platforms and monitoring how your brand appears across different prompts and platforms.
+Automated auditing lets you track changes over time, spot which content is driving citations, and benchmark against competitors — without doing it all by hand.

 Your Action Plan: What to Do This Week

 Reading about AI content strategy is useful.
-Implementing it is what matters.
-Here is a concrete action plan you can start executing today:
+But implementing it is what actually moves the needle.
+Here's a concrete action plan you can start today:

 - Audit your existing content.
 Do you have any listicle-format content covering your product category?
 If not, that is your first priority.